marcus-deans/Chess-Game/doc/DESIGN.md

 the different variations of the GameBoard, like the spot type and the edge policy, were abstracted out and made into a hierarchy that can be called using reflection.
 In order to add a new feature to these, they just need to be defined in the package for the spotAction or the edgePolicy.

+Online Database: It is easy to add additional player information to the online database since we keep the parameters in a separate data file.
+It would just require a new public method to receive the new player data.

 ## High-level Design